 The movement is the Omega calibre 564.
 Fully serviced.

-The watch comes with a genuine lizard black non-Omega strap.
+The watch comes with a new genuine leather non-Omega strap.
+Different from the one in the pictures.

 1968 Omega Constellation Automatic